head5man/pluralsight--pragmatic-unit-test-suite--/notes/notes-styles-of-unit-testing.md

 Internal communication (inside the hexagon) is usually implementation detail and verifying against it is more likely to produce false positives and maintainablity is poor.

+As a guideline you should verify collaborations at the very edges of your system.

 ![](internal-collaboration.png)
 We can see in the diagram that both of the classes `Order` and `User` transition to a new state and can be observed and verified.
 ![](internal-collaboration-hexagon.png)